omussell/hortus/docs/index.md

-Send HTTP POST to URL, it returns a Forest Garden layout
+Send HTTP POST to URL, it returns a Forest Garden layout Maybe just coordinates and data to start with, not an actual image

 Tech stack:
     - Frontend:
-        - NextJS
+        - Svelte
         - Typescript
         - Tailwind CSS
     - Backend:
-        - FastAPI
-        - SQLModel
-        - Celery
+        - Go
-        - RabbitMQ
+        - sqlc + pgx
         - Postgresql

 Write the documentation and text on the website from a gardeners perspective, not an IT one.
 Someone wanting a garden layout doesnt care that its written in X programming language using X framework.

 - Deployment in docker.
-Probably overkill.
-DO droplet or linode VM, smallest size.
-Alpine, ansible, deploy with rsync script, ping Unit to load new app.
+Ping Unit to load new app.
-- Look into how to generate SVG images (imagemagick? pillow/PIL)
+- Look into how to generate SVG images
 - Think about design of the frontend, how will it look?
 Buttons and sliders then click submit?
     - How to handle scale?
 Need to set max limit on size otherwise it wont fit on screen and take loads of CPU time.
     - Maybe set reasonable limits and just say if you need bigger then run it multiple times and join them up yourself.